 1. Install PassWiper for Excel on your laptop or computer and open the Excel file that you want to edit, and remove the password.

-2. Choose ‘Remove Excel Password’ after loading the locked file and let the process run.
+excel lock a cell 2.
+Choose ‘Remove Excel Password’ after loading the locked file and let the process run.
 In a few moments, the password will be removed, and cells will be unlocked for all sorts of editing rights.

 Zip software like WinRAR can be used to remove the editing restrictions and limitations for any Excel file.
 You need to make sure that the file has .XLSX extension for this method to work.
 How did this method work if Excel locks a cell?
 Here are the steps: